-Yes!
-While self-service kiosks have been highly visible in the QSR industry, countless other verticals can utilize the benefits of this technology, too.
-From wayfinding to registration capabilities, self-service kiosks offer unlimited opportunities for other industries like automotive, grocery, home improvement, retail, hospitality, cannabis dispensaries, and more.
+In a word—yes!
+While self-service kiosks have been highly visible in the QSR industry, countless other verticals are benefitting from this technology, too.
+From wayfinding and check-in to self-ordering and registration, self-service kiosks offer unlimited opportunities for other industries like automotive, healthcare, grocery, retail, hospitality, cannabis, and more.
 In fact, having self-service technology can serve as a competitive advantage in a demanding retail landscape where the customer experience is a valued performance indicator.
 Make sure you’re setting yourselves apart from other businesses in your industry.

 Self-service kiosks are designed differently to withstand the environmental factors that come with being placed outside.
 In these instances, the structures must be designed and engineered to be weather-resistant, secure, durable and safe for all outdoor conditions.